Things to do in Glasson Dock

 Historic Glasson Dock

-The former farming and fishing village of Glasson Dock has a number of local shops as well as places to eat, but first you may want to have a look round the dock and lock that give the village its name.
+The former farming and fishing village of Glasson Dock has a number of local independent shops to peruse as well as places to eat, but first you may want to have a look round the dock and lock that give the village its name.
 Because of the difficulty of navigating up the river Lune to Lancaster, it was decided to build a dock at Glasson in 1779.
 Sugar, spices, cotton, and slaves from the Indies and Africa all landed at Lancaster port, by way of Glasson Dock at its height, and up to 25 merchant ships were able to tie up here, before navigating up the Lune.

-Glasson Dock continues to thrive to this day, albeit on a smaller scale, and handles around 150,000 tonnes of cargo a year, including coal, foodstuffs and fertiliser.
+Glasson Dock continues to thrive to this day, albeit on a smaller scale.
+It handles around 150,000 tonnes of cargo a year, including coal, foodstuffs and fertiliser.
 The dock itself is connected to the marina by a lock and is used by pleasure boats of all sizes.
 If you’re interested in the history of British canals or maritime past, or simply want to while away some time watching the toing and froing in the docks, Glasson is not to be missed.

 After stopping off for a bite in the village, there are some excellent walks to enjoy in the surrounding area.
-The village is linked to Lancaster (only five and a half miles to the north by road) by the Lune Estuary Cycleway.
+Glasson Doc village is linked to Lancaster (only five and a half miles to the north by road) by the Lune Estuary Cycleway.
 Set off from the large car park in the village on the smooth and scenic cycle path which is built along the former railway branch line that carried goods to Glasson Dock until the 1960s, when the line was closed.